-UPDATE: The second season of HGTV's Fixer Upper will begin Tuesday, January 6 at 8 p.m.
+UPDATE: The third season of HGTV's Fixer Upper will begin Tuesday, December 1.

 WACO Chip Gaines is the force behind Fixer Upper, the HGTV renovation show filmed in Waco.